 Yes, you can get a mortgage after bankruptcy.
 But it can be more difficult compared to someone with a good credit score.
 That’s because most big banks will refuse to give you a mortgage if you’ve ever filed for bankruptcy.
 They’re just not set up to deal with complex situations.
 But there are specialist lenders who will consider you, so you do have options.

 If you’re an ex-bankrupt, you may feel anxious about what your borrowing options are.
 You should work with a specialist mortgage broker who’s dealt with people just like you.
-They’ll have good relationships with the specialist lenders and will be able to find the right mortgage at the right rate.
+Our Mortgage Experts have great relationships with the specialist lenders and can look at your options to find the right mortgage at the right rate.

 It’s a mortgage myth that you’ll ‘never get credit again’ after being bankrupt.
 We’re working to address the misconceptions and remove the stigma that comes with bad credit.
-The Brokers we work with know which mainstream or specialist lenders to approach who’ll offer you the most competitive interest rates.
+Our Mortgage Experts know which mainstream or specialist lenders to approach who’ll offer the right interest rates for you.
 They’ll know the best options available to you and how to get you a mortgage approved with a bankruptcy.
 See how it works

 You can apply for a mortgage as soon as you've been discharged from your bankruptcy.
 However, the more recent your bankruptcy, the harder it will be to get approved.
 You should also carefully consider your current financial situation and whether you'll be able to afford the monthly repayments.